cyao1234/brainfuck/README.md

 $ ./bf [input file]
 ```

+# Example code
+You can find example brainfuck probrams in the `examples` folder

-# Plans
+# TODO
-Make a c to bf compiler
+- [ ] Make a c to bf compiler
-Make a llvm frontend for bf
+- [ ] Make a llvm frontend for bf